reedlabar/reeds_portfolio/README.md

 *Model Development*: Multiple regression models were constructed to predict player salaries.
 Both explanatory and predictive models were considered to ensure accuracy and interpretability.
 Key variables, including on-base percentage (OBP), slugging percentage (SLG), and plate appearances (PA), were included in the models.

 **Results**: The model successfully identified key performance metrics that impact player salaries, with OBP being a significant predictor.
-The analysis also highlighted players who were either overvalued or undervalued according to the model, providing valuable insights for the team's contract negotiations.
+The analysis also highlighted players who were either overvalued or undervalued..

 ## Project 2: Loan Default Predictions - Applied Machine Learning (https://github.com/reedlabar/Loan-Default-Predictions)